MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 ---
 title: Hybrid workforce experience solution
-description: Learn how to create an OnsiteDays attribute to use in the Hybrid workforce experience Power BI template
+description: Learn how to create an OnsiteDays attribute to use in the Hybrid workforce experience Power BI template.
 author: lilyolason
 ms.author: v-lilyolason
 ms.topic: article